Popthuania/ConfigZ1/README.md

 👋Welcome to my profile!

--I am currently learning java 🧠
+-I am currently learning GOlang🧠

 -Main future goal: have a good paying job and a happy life 😎